 Base yourself in the heart of London – three of our four campuses are based in London’s West End with the other based in Harrow.

-We offer a range of wellbeing and work-life balance benefits to recognise and reward the essential contribution our staff make to our success and growth.
-These are inclusive for staff of all backgrounds, including LGBT+ staff, disabled staff, pregnant staff, parents and carers, as well as staff of all genders, ages, ethnicities, nationalities, religion and beliefs, and marriage and civil partnership status.
+We offer a range of wellbeing and work-life balance benefits to recognise and reward the essential contribution our colleagues make to our success and growth.
+These are inclusive for colleagues of all backgrounds, including LGBT+ colleagues, disabled colleagues, pregnant colleagues, parents and carers, as well as colleagues of all genders, ages, ethnicities, nationalities, religion and beliefs, and marriage and civil partnership status.

 Some of our core benefits include: